Table of Contents

 Long-term or chronic calcium deficiency has serious consequences, including the development of osteoporosis and an increased risk of bone fractures.[28]
 This is especially concerning for older adults.

-Insufficient calcium intake can affect more than just bone health, as it is linked to an increased risk of high blood pressure.
-Some studies also suggest a potential link between low calcium levels and certain types of cancer1.
+Insufficient calcium intake can affect more than just bone health, as it is linked to an increased risk of high blood pressure.[29]
+Some studies also suggest a potential link between low calcium levels and certain types of cancer.[30]
 However, further research is required to solidify these findings.

 Calcium and Other Nutrients